Park to become South Korea's first woman leader

 She served as his First Lady following the 1974 assassination of her mother by a North Korean-backed killer and that legacy has tainted her candidacy for many South Koreans who are still divided over their former ruler's repression.

-Park was baptized as Julianna but later given the Buddhist name of Seondeok, the same as a queen from Korea's ancient Shilla dynasty.
+Park was baptised as Julianna but later given the Buddhist name of Seondeok, the same as a queen from Korea's ancient Shilla dynasty.
 Both Julianna and Seondeok were unmarried, like Park.

 Her left-wing opponent, Moon Jae-in, noted that while he languished in jail thanks to the repressive rule of her father, Park lived the life of a "princess" in the presidential palace.